 We designed Lightform Creator to use a simple and intuitive workflow to create amazing projected AR content.

-While designing Lightform Creator, we drew inspiration from best practices used in softwares like Adobe Suite and Interface Design to bring familiarity to a new medium of projected augmented reality motion content.
+While designing Lightform Creator, we drew inspiration from best practices used in software like Adobe Suite and Interface Design to bring familiarity to a new medium of projected augmented reality motion content.

 At the center of the user interface (UI) is an interactive view into the canvas where an artboard is drawn and all of the content is created.
 The toolbar at the top dynamically reveals all of the content creation and editing tools.
 The layers panel on the left displays all objects in a rearrangeable list with the scan panel beneath it.
 The property panel on the right dynamically reveals all editable parameters.